 Even the smallest ice crystals act as seeds to quickly bind things up in an ice hole and it ends up spreading to your line or guides.
 Most of the problem with freezing starts in the hole where the ice crystals form.

 Keep the hole free of ice with your skimmer and your line will grab on to fewer ice crystals that gum up the guides.
+Check out all the ways to keep your ice fishing hole from freezing in this article.

 10. Have a towel on hand